relmoo1220/neovim-cheatsheet/README.md

 - `/<search-term>` press enter and you can use `n` to find next occurance of search term or `N` to find previous occurance of search term
 ---

+### Insert
+- `i` enter insert mode, will insert before the cursor
+- `o` enter insert mode, will create a new line below cursor
+- `a` enter insert mode, append after the cursor
+- `O` enter inside mode, will create a new line above cursor

+---

 ### Copy
 - `yy` copy line, first `y` represents the start you want to copy then the second `y` represents the end you want to copy
 - `:%y+` copy the entire file